Policy on the Appointment of Graduate Student Instructors for Undergraduate Courses

 Course-sponsoring units should bear in mind that CCI approval is not automatic.
 It is strongly suggested sponsoring units have an alternate plan in mind for mounting the relevant course if needed.

-Blanket approval for the GSI teaching assignment is provided by CCI in the following cases:
+Blanket approval for the GSI teaching assignment is provided by CCI in the following cases (if GSI does not meet all GSI criteria above, blanket approval should not be selected):

 For Lower Division Courses